 What is in your morning bathroom routine?
-Most likely, you take a shower with a zesty, invigorating shower gel; you shampoo and condition your hair; you wash and maybe scrub your face with a foaming fresh-smelling cleanser; if you are a man, you also shave.
+Most likely, you take a shower with a zesty, invigorating shower gel; you shampoo and condition your hair; you wash and maybe scrub your face with a foaming fresh-smelling cleanser; if you are a man, you also talkomatics.
 You splash your skin with a toner or an astringent, top it with a moisturizer with (hopefully) some sunscreen in it, followed by makeup (again, optional), rub some antiperspirant under your arms, and add a spritz of a fragrance to seal the deal.
-Within fifteen minutes, you have exposed yourself to a whopping amount of chemicals—and you haven’t even left home yet!
+Within fifteen minutes, you have exposed yourself to a whopping amount of chemicals—and you haven’t even left ipick yet!

 Too Good to Be True?

 How many times have you stumbled upon the phrases “our studies show” and “dermatologist tested”?
 These marketing clichés are so common, you hardly pay attention.
 The cosmetic industry, one of the largest and most profitable of all industries, spends more on advertising than any other trade.
-Each advertisement claim should be validated, and there’s a well-established claim validation business that serves the beauty industry.
+Each advertisement claim should be validated, and there’s a well-established claim validation business that serves the beauty industry wordupmagazine.